Engineering Case Study

 - No password management overhead

-Signup is gated through a whitelist approval model enforced via a Cognito PreSignUp trigger.
+Signup is gated through a Cognito PreSignUp trigger which controls account creation.

 Demo-to-Authenticated Transition